-Algorithmic modeling of advanced Serializer-Deserializer (SERDES) devices is supported by IBIS, through the Algorithmic Modeling Interface (AMI).
+Algorithmic modeling of advanced Serializer Deserializer (SERDES) devices is supported by IBIS, through the Algorithmic Modeling Interface (AMI).
 The AMI approach breaks SERDES device modeling into two parts - electrical and algorithmic.
-The combination of the transmitter's analog back-end, the serial channel and the receiver's analog front-end are assumed to be linear and time invariant.
+The combination of the transmitter's analog back-end, the serial channel and the receiver's analog front end are assumed to be linear and time invariant.
 There is no limitation that the equalization has to be linear and time invariant.
-The "analog" portion of the channel is characterized by means of an impulse response leveraging the IBIS constructs for device models defined in Sections 6, 6A and 6B.
+The channel is characterized by means of an impulse response leveraging the IBIS constructs for device models defined in Sections , and .